 We’ve put together a list with three of our favorite Hank Aaron cards, in both price and popularity.
 In addition, we’ve provided an investment outlook that looks into the potential for future profits.

 This is the third card in our countdown.
-It features Aaron standing in front of the batter’s box.
-He’s wearing number 719 and holding a bat.
+It features Aaron standing in front of the batter’s box and holding a bat.
 The borders of the card have a sort of hessian sack like textured print.
 It features his Outfield Braves club name in the bottom right corner.

 In recent years, the prices of baseball cards have skyrocketed.
 For example, when Topps introduced their Heritage set in 2002, the company sold more than 100 million cards.

 That was enough to make them the largest trading card series ever released.

 The Heritage set was followed by Upper Deck’s Signature set.
 In 2004, Upper Deck sold more than 150 million cards.

 If you’re thinking about buying any of these cards, you should know that the market has changed quite a bit over the past few years.

 Prices have gone up significantly.
 So, if you’re planning to invest in baseball cards, you might want to do so sooner rather than later.

 Frequently Asked Questions